 Tip 1.
 Allow Your Heart To Shine Out

 “I wish I could show you when you are lonely or in darkness, the astonishing light of your own being.” – Hafiz (Sufi poet and mystic)

 Allow one ray of the real you to shine out in each piece of writing you post.

 Writing as the real you is key to helping you better attract your ideal clients, supportive readers and to just feel proud of your work.

 But just how does one go about opening up and giving readers something enjoyable and helpful to read?

-Tips 2 through 5 are a few ways I’ve stumbled upon.
+There is no fail-safe plan but tips 2 through 5 are a few ways I’ve stumbled upon.